T&L is going on holiday!

 The spectacular finale of the event saw the Olympic Cauldron, formed of 205 copper petals representing the competing nations coming together in London for the Games, ignited by seven young Torchbearers nominated by Britain’s past and present Olympic and sporting greats.
 For exclusive behind-the-scenes access go to Ceremonies Explorer.

 You have read this article London 2012 / Olympic Games / opening ceremony with the title July 2012.
-You can bookmark this page URL http://catolink4.blogspot.com/2012/07/opening-ceremony.html.
+You can bookmark this page URL https://catolink4.blogspot.com/2012/07/opening-ceremony.html.
 Thanks!

 Portuguese Athletes in the Olympic Games